What is steel?

 Chrome-nickel Steel | 1 to 4 percent nickel and 0.5 to 2 percent chromium | High tensile strength and greater corrosion resistance, used for making motor car and bicycle parts. |

-Tungsten Steel | 10 to 20 percent tungsten and 3 to 8 percent chromium | Very hard, corrosion resistance and retain temper at high temperature, used in making high-speed cutting tools. |
+Tungsten Steel | 10 to 20 percent tungsten and 3 to 8 percent chromium | Very hard, corrosion resistant, and retain temper at high temperature, used in making high-speed cutting tools. |

 Molybdenum steel | 6 to 7 percent molybdenum | Retain temper at high temperature and used for making high-speed cutting tools. |

-Mechanical Properties of Steel
+Mechanical Properties

 The steel production process consists of some general steps.
 First, we remove the carbon, sulfur, and phosphorus from molten pig iron by oxidation usually by oxygen.
 In this process, carbon and sulfur oxidize to form carbon dioxide and sulfur dioxide and escape.
-The impurities like manganese, silicon, and phosphorus also form oxides which combine with lime to form slag.
+The impurities like manganese, silicon, and phosphorus also form oxides which combine with lime or calcium oxide to form slag.

 - In the basic oxygen process, we used 99 percent pure oxygen for the production of steel from molten pig iron.

-- The pure oxygen is blown onto the surface of molten pig iron at great speed through water cooling pipes.
+- The pure oxygen is blown onto the surface of molten pig iron at great speed through water-cooling pipes.
 The charge of hot molten pig iron and lime is taken in a converter lined with dolomite and magnesium oxide.

-In this process, the conversion of steel is carried out on the hearth of a furnace heated by burning gas or oil in air or oxygen.
-The hearth is lined with dolomite, magnesite, cast iron, and scrap iron with 5 to 6 percent of lime and melted.
-Oxygen is injected into the furnace through a water-cooled pipe to remove the impurities.
-The process is required a much longer time than the basic oxygen process.
+In this process, the steelmaking is carried out on the hearth of a furnace.
+It is heated mostly by burning gas or oil in air or oxygen.
+The hearth is generally lined with dolomite, magnesite, cast iron, and scrap iron with 5 to 6 percent lime and melted.

-Different types of high-grade steels are prepared in the electric arc furnace going through the direct arc and indirect arc process.
-Direct arc furnaces are usually fitted with three electrodes that penetrate the furnace crucible and strike short circuits between their extremities and the molten charge.
+Different types of high-grade steels are prepared in the electric arc furnace.
+It is going through the direct arc and indirect arc process.

-In indirect arc furnaces, the arc is struck between two large electrodes, and specific heat from the electrode is heated to the charge.
-In different types of steel-making processes, the charge consists of solid scrap iron, pig iron, coke, and anthracites if enough cast iron is not present.
+In different types of steel production processes, the charge consists of solid scrap iron, pig iron, coke, and anthracites if enough cast iron is not present.
 Melting and alloying of steel are also conveniently carried out in induction furnaces which contain a vertical basin around which an induction coil wound.